 MidMichigan Health Foundation’s Development Council Awards Medical Scholarships

-MidMichigan Medical Center – Alpena leadership and board members recently presented four Alpena area students with financial assistance to continue their pursuit towards a career in the field of human medicine.
-Sheldon Elkie, Kalene Krisan, Amy Northrup and Jameson Robarge all were named recipients of MidMichigan Health Foundation’s Development Council scholarships.
+MidMichigan Medical Center – Alpena leadership and board members recently presented three area students with financial assistance to continue their pursuit towards a career in the field of human medicine.
+Jordan Ensz, Paige Frantz and Susie MacArthur all were named recipients of MidMichigan Health Foundation’s Development Council scholarships.

-Funding these scholarships are generous personal donations made by Bill and Mary DesOrmeau, June Kramer and Carlene Aliferis.
+Funding these scholarships are generous personal donations made by Bill and Mary DesOrmeau, June Kramer and Gary & Cindy Zolnierek, and Carlene Aliferis.
 Mary DesOrmeau was the former chief nursing officer at MidMichigan Health in Alpena, and Bill was an active community member.
 They are both retired and living near family downstate.
-Funding the Kramer scholarship is June Kramer and her family.
-This is a legacy gift in memory of June’s husband, Gerald, whose philosophy was always to help others.
+Funding the Kramer scholarship is June Kramer and Gary & Cindy Zolnierek.
+Although the family is now in Texas, this is a legacy gift in memory of June’s husband, Gerald, and a family gift in honor of June, whose philosophies were always to help others.
 The Aliferis scholarship is in memory of pathologist Dr. Peter Aliferis and is funded by his family, as well as the annual Aliferis Race.
-All of these individuals recognize the value and importance of supporting education and quality healthcare in northeast Michigan.
+All of these individuals recognize the value and importance of supporting education and quality healthcare and we thank them for their vision and generosity.